General Education Program

 • Economics (ECO 113 and ECO 114*) : All students complete Microeconomic Principles (ECO 113).
 All College of Business students complete Macroeconomic Principles (ECO 114), while *College of Arts and Sciences and School of Health and Behavioral Sciences students have a choice between taking Macroeconomic Principles (ECO 114) or a second 200-level Social Science course as detailed below.
 These courses can count for the General Education requirement, as well as for requirements for majors, concentrations, and minors.

-• Social Science (One 200-level from approved listing*): All students complete one course at the 200-level in: Anthropology, Language Studies, Legal Studies, Political Science, Psychology, or Sociology from the approved listing.
-These courses can count for the General Education requirement, as well as for requirements for majors, concentrations, and minors. *College of Arts & Sciences and the School of Health and Behavioral Sciences students have a choice between taking Macroeconomic Principles (ECO 114) or taking a second 200-level Social Science course in Anthropology, Language Studies, Legal Studies, Political Science, Psychology, or Sociology.
+• Social Science (One 200-level from approved listing*): All students complete one course at the 200-level in: Language Studies, Legal Studies, Political Science, Psychology, or Sociology & Anthropology from the approved listing.
+These courses can count for the General Education requirement, as well as for requirements for majors, concentrations, and minors. *College of Humanities and Social Sciences and the College of Health and Behavioral Sciences students have a choice between taking Macroeconomic Principles (ECO 114) or taking a second 200-level Social Science course in Language Studies, Legal Studies, Political Science, Psychology, or Sociology & Anthropology.
 College of Business students are not required to take a second Social Science course.

 Approved Social Science Courses: